Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Conclusions

 \section{Conclusions}

-We introduce a simple procedure to control for false discoveries and identify individual signals when there are many tests, the test statistics are correlated, and the signals are potentially sparse.
-The new procedure is a sequential version of the global Cauchy combination test of \cite{liu2020cauchy}.
-The Cauchy combination test \citep{liu2020cauchy} is a global test grounded on a theoretical property of standard Cauchy variates: linear combinations of standard Cauchy variates behave similarly to a standard Cauchy at extreme tails, regardless of the dependence structure of the Cauchy variates.
-The sequential Cauchy combination test proposed in this paper applies the test recursively on a sequence of expanding subsets of ordered $p$-values to find out \textit{which} of the $p$-values trigger the global test to, for example in the context of time series data, timestamp rejections.
-We show that the sequential Cauchy combination test achieves strong familywise error rate control and is less conservative than the popular statistical inequality based methods (such as the Bonferroni correction and the subsequent improvements of \citeauthor{holm1979simple}, \citeyear{holm1979simple}; \citeauthor{hommel1988stagewise}, \citeyear{hommel1988stagewise} and \citeauthor{hochberg1988sharper}, \citeyear{hochberg1988sharper}) and the Gumbel method.
+We introduce a simple procedure to control for false discoveries and identify individual signals in scenarios involving many tests, dependent test statistics, and potentially sparse signals.
+The tool is agnostic to the underlying dependence structure and scalable to deal with high dimensions.
+Our approach is a sequential version of the global Cauchy combination test proposed by \cite{liu2020cauchy}.
+By applying the global test recursively on a sequence of expanding subsets of ordered $p$-values, our sequential Cauchy combination test enables the identification of individual violations.